ahmadelgamal/ucb-note-taker/README.md

 1. JSON
 1. Node.js
 1. Express.js
-1. Uniqid
+1. Uniqid.js

-Please note that the frontend code was provided by UCB Extension.
+Please note that this app is the week 11 challenge at UCB extension online full-stack coding bootcamp.
+The frontend code was provided by UCB Extension.

 ## Questions
 Please send your questions and / or comments to **Ahmad El Gamal** at ahmadelgamal@gmail.com, or contact me on [GitHub](https://github.com/ahmadelgamal).